Mario181091/PitE-Word_counter/README.md

 # Word_Counter

-This project is a personal version of famouse Linux "wc" command, that can be used to provide a total of the number of row,        total of the number of words and total of the number of character which are in a input text.
+This is the first homework of the course "Python in the Enterprise", as requested is implemented a personal version of famous Linux "wc" command, that can be used to provide a total of the number of row,        total of the number of words and total of the number of character which are in a input text.

 ## Getting Started
 See a basic explenation of word_count works